-Ancillary Probate Administration
+Florida Ancillary Probate Administration Attorneys

-Chapter 734 of the Florida Probate Code governs ancillary administration.
+Under Florida law, there must be a personal representative named to represent the ancillary estate.
+In fact, Florida law is very specific regarding who acts as the personal representative of the non-resident’s estate that lies within the state’s borders.
 According to Florida Statute §734.102, if a personal representative has been specifically designated in the decedent's will to administer the Florida property, then the decedent’s wishes shall be respected if the designee is qualified to act in Florida.
-Otherwise, the foreign personal representative of the decedent's estate will have letters issued, if he is qualified to act in Florida.
+Otherwise, the foreign personal representative of the decedent's estate will have letters issued, if they are qualified to act in Florida.

 If the foreign personal representative is not qualified, then any alternate or successor representative named in the will who is qualified to act in Florida can act as the personal representative in the ancillary probate matter.
 If the decedent’s will does not leave anyone qualified and able to act under Florida law as the personal representative, then those entitled to a majority interest of the Florida property may have letters issued to a qualified personal representative they have selected.